 Reliability Data Systems

-Texas Reliability Entity, Inc. (Texas RE) assists the NERC Demand Response Data System (DADS), Transmission Availability Data System (TADS) and Generation Availability Data System (GADS) programs by training registered entities on how to submit required data through each system, reviewing the submitted data to ensure data completeness and accuracy, and providing assistance to NERC reporting.
-Texas RE also uses DADS, TADS and GADS data for reliability studies.
+Texas Reliability Entity, Inc. (Texas RE) assists the NERC Demand Response Availability Data System (DADS), Transmission Availability Data System (TADS), and Generation Availability Data System (GADS) programs by training registered entities how to submit required data through each system, reviewing the submitted data to ensure data completeness and accuracy, and providing assistance to NERC reporting.
+Texas RE also uses DADS, TADS, and GADS data for reliability studies.

 DADS – Demand Response Availability Data System

 Demand Response helps ensure resource adequacy while providing operators with additional flexibility in maintaining operating reliability.
 The DADS goal is to collect Demand Response data from events and to measure the actual performance to include system reliability.
 This analysis can provide the industry with a basis for projecting contributions of dispatchable and non-dispatchable Demand Response supporting forecast adequacy and operational reliability.

 The TADS collects simple transmission equipment availability data as well as detailed information of individual outage events in a common format.
 This provides a uniform approach to report and measure transmission availability, performance, and other related transmission system reliability data.
 Analysis on TADS data at the regional and NERC level will provide information that may be used to improve Bulk Electric System reliability.

 TADS Contact - David Penney, email@example.com